syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 ### Customizing the default time duration in editor window

 In default event editor window, start and end time duration are processed based on the `Interval` value set within the `ScheduleTimeScale` property.
-By default, `Interval` value is set to 30, and therefore the start or end time duration within the event editor will be in a 30 minutes time difference.
+By default, `Interval` value is set to 30, and therefore the start and end time duration within the event editor will be in a 30 minutes time difference.
 This duration value can be changed by changing the `Duration` option within the `OnPopupOpen` event.

 ```cshtml
 @using Syncfusion.Blazor.Schedule